up

 • lending out thermal cameras, which allows customers to inspect homes with infrared technology using their smartphone to find insulation, heating, and water problems in the home;

-• partnering with Montgomery Energy Connection to host on a light bulb exchange program; and
+• partnering with Montgomery Energy Connection to host a light bulb exchange program; and

-• library branches that had prominent displays about energy savings for the month of October, which is Energy Action Month.
+• prominent displays at library branches about energy savings for the month of October, which is Energy Action Month.

 Additionally, MCPL has implemented several climate change initiatives in its branches and for staff.
 For example, every branch has recycling receptacles in both the public and staff areas, and policies and procedures are in place to reduce the use of paper and other materials and resources.

-Climate Change Efforts in the County Executive's FY25 Recommended Budget
+Climate Change Efforts in the County's FY25 Budget

 The chart below details the budget numbers associated with the initiatives and programs discussed in this chapter.
-The CE's recommended budget dedicates $365.0 million to climate change efforts.
+The budget dedicates $363.7 million to climate change efforts.

 image